 This leaves a balance due of $2200 USD in order to procure the legal opinion for the lawsuit.

 Even for a basic U.S tax return, I have often said that:

 Two different tax preparers could produce five different U.S. tax returns.
-Have a look at the following discussion to see why.

 The above tweet references the following Facebook discussion.
 You will have to log in to your Facebook account to read it live.
 Note by the way the reference to the article about your “local pension”, which by the way, is considered to be “foreign” (with all the attendant horror) from a U.S. perspective.
 Note the title refers to your pension as an “unexpected tax trap”.
 This article had about 43,000 views.
 On the issue of “foreign pensions” see:

 But back to the “Foreign Earned Income Exclusion” vs. the “Foreign Tax Credit” discussion (better to read on Facebook if you can):